 An event for families, where children and adults can get involved in hundreds of fun and educational activities and demonstrations.
 A place where you can learn how to build your own smartphone, your own toys, “3D print” shoes, jewellery, handbags and even edible ravioli, or discover how to make your house home-automated with just a few simple measures.

-With over 600 inventions on display in 2016 and over 110 thousand visitors, Maker Faire Rome is the world’s largest exhibition after the “Area Bay” and “New York” in the US.
+Maker Faire Rome is the world’s largest exhibition after the “Bay Area” and “New York” in the US.